posit-dev/positron/extensions/positron-python/.github/ISSUE_TEMPLATE/2_bug_report.md

 -   Relevant/affected Python-related VS Code extensions and their versions: XXX
 -   Value of the `python.languageServer` setting: XXX

+[**NOTE**: If you suspect that your issue is related to the Microsoft Python Language Server (`python.languageServer: 'Microsoft'`), please download our new language server [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the VS Code marketplace to see if that fixes your issue]

 ## Expected behaviour

 XXX